astrochili/vscode-defold/README.md

 There is no way to change breakpoints at runtime, only on pauses.
 Bind some key to call `debugger.requestBreak()` can be a great trick if you want to edit breakpoints at runtime but you don't have any breakpoints in the code at the moment.
 Watch [tomblind/local-lua-debugger-vscode/#32](https://github.com/tomblind/local-lua-debugger-vscode/issues/32) for updates.

 Local Lua Debugger is a *local* debugger.
 So you can't debug the game on the device by this way.

+**Hot reloading** is also avaivale from Defold Editor.
+Just select a runned localhost target in the *Project / Target* menu when the game is running.